spencerkopp/bikesharing/README.md

 ### Checkout Times for Users

 <img width="542" alt="checkout_times" src="https://user-images.githubusercontent.com/107224097/192395893-e7012bb2-4cdf-4dbd-9cc6-bddab83e81fc.PNG">
+This visualization shows that the majority of trips are short, often less than 10 minutes.

 ### Checkout Times by Gender

 <img width="541" alt="checkouttimesbygender" src="https://user-images.githubusercontent.com/107224097/192395926-a76bdee7-ddcd-44f9-bfef-cf7bf424d050.PNG">
+This visualization again shows that the majority of trips are relatively short.
+When breaking down trip duration by gender, there is no significant difference in trip duration shown.

 ### Trips by Weekday for Each Hour

 <img width="527" alt="tripsperweekdaybyhour" src="https://user-images.githubusercontent.com/107224097/192395966-640aa08c-634a-4c81-ad23-f60caa2a1710.PNG">
+Monday and Thursday appear to be especially popular.
+The hours between 6 a.m. and 9 a.m., as well as the hours between 5 p.m. and 6 p.m. also appear to be especially popular.
+This suggests that these bikes are used more frequently for transportation to and from work.
+There is a slight increase later in the day Saturday, from 11 a.m. to 7 p.m., but this increase does not come close to the ride frequency in the morning and evening on week days.

 ### Trips by Gender (Weekday per Hour)